 I was a late bloomer as far as taking up the game of golf.
 I was always an athletic type of person who enjoyed playing tennis, adult soccer, and snow skiing.
 After several injuries on the slopes, I had to give up those sports I enjoyed.
 I had always thought golf was for when I got “older.”
 Not so, I have learned golf takes a lot on stamina, focus, and dedication.

 My husband did play, and I had gone to the range with him several times and enjoyed hitting balls.
 He had taken me out to the Pleasanton Fairgrounds where I got to play and learned the foundation.
 I had also seen that there was a group of ladies starting up a golf club at Poppy Ridge, so I attended a few meetings and “Ladies of the Vineyard” became a reality.
 We played on Thursdays.
-Those that wanted to play 18 holes would start off and when we made the turn those that wanted to play 9 holes joined up and then we all would meet and the 19th hole.
+Those that wanted to play 18-holes would start off and when we made the turn, those that wanted to play 9 holes joined up and then we all would meet at the 19th hole.